European Technical Assessments explained

-A European Technical Assessment (ETA) can be issued for any construction product not covered or not fully covered by a harmonized standard.
-The ETA provides the voluntary way for the manufacturer to CE-mark a construction product.
+A European Technical Assessment (ETA) can be issued for any Construction Product that is not covered or not fully covered by a Harmonized Standard.
+The ETA provides a voluntary route for the manufacturer to CE mark a Construction Product.

-ETAs can be issued if at least one of these applies:
+ETAs can be issued if at least one of these apply:

 Next Steps to obtaining a European Technical Assessment (ETA)

-Our technical experts have many years and involvement with the European Organisation for Technical Assessment (EOTA) attending regular meetings to discuss changes and amendments to ETAs.
-We offer a large range of schemes under the CPR.
-We offer a 360° approach to testing and certification which helps our customers’ products and material get to market on time and with minimal risk to the organisation.
+ERO technical experts have many years and involvement with the European Organization for Technical Assessment (EOTA) and represents Element on the EOTA Technical Board, EOTA General Assembly and a number of EOTA Project Teams and Working Groups.
+ERO offers a large range of schemes under the CPR.
+ERO offers a 360° approach to testing and certification which helps our customers’ products and material get to market on time and with minimal risk to the organization.

-These are the areas BM TRADA is accredited for as a Technical Assessment Body:
+These are the areas Element Materials Technology Rotterdam B.V. is accredited for as a Technical Assessment Body:

-- Doors, windows, shutters, gates and related building hardware
+- Product Area 2: Doors, windows, shutters, gates and related building hardware

 Get in touch with one of our experts to learn more.